sedLukas/nomady/README.md

 - the clean-up of the application
 - change the Autocomplete package
 - create a env file to store the token
+- I did not move all the styles into styles variable
+- I did not used separate handler/function inside of onPress attribute

 ## If you could start again from scratch, what would you do differently?